-12. BASIS OF PRESENTATION OF FINANCIAL STATEMENTS
+13. BASIS OF PRESENTATION OF FINANCIAL STATEMENTS

-The Financial Statements have been prepared in accordance with International Accounting Standard 34, Interim Financial Reporting as issued by International Accounting Standards Board.
-They do not include all information required in annual financial statements in accordance with IFRS.
+The Financial Statements have been prepared in accordance with the IFRS.
 The accounting policies, methods of computation and presentation applied in the Financial Statements are consistent with those of the previous financial year.

-The Board has approved the Financial Statements on November 27, 2023.
+The Board has approved the Financial Statements on February 28, 2024.